hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

 - buckets
   - Update buckets parameters for the instant Withdraw purposes

-### Emergency mechanism
+### Emergency Mechanism

 #### Goal

-This logic is implemented during the bootstrapping phase of the network as an additional security measure in order to mitigate attacks that could potentially provide illegitimate access to user funds from Hermez network.
+This logic is implemented during the bootstrapping phase of the network as an additional security measure in order to mitigate attacks that could potentially provide illegitimate access to user funds from Hermez Network.
 The objective is to temporary enable this last resort measure while preserving decentralization.

 The core mechanism is to set a withdrawal limit in order to avoid infinite withdrawal in case of illegitimate funds access.
 Therefore, it is assured that the attacker can only withdraw a certain amount of tokens.

-#### Hermez withdraw limit
+#### Hermez Withdraw Limit

 There will be a histogram of maximum amount of withdrawals in a value range:
 - Limits the maximum amount to withdraw